-The vision assist view, powered by the vision systems, changes the image on the view from the corresponding vision sensors according to the flight speed direction to help users navigate and observe obstacles during flight.
+The vision assist view changes the image on the view from the corresponding vision sensors according to the flight speed direction to help users navigate and observe obstacles during flight.

-- ▲ When using vision assist, the quality of the video transmission may be lower due to transmission bandwidth limits, cell phone performance, or the video transmission resolution of the screen on the remote controller. - It is normal for propellers to appear in the vision assist view. - Vision assist should be used for reference only.
-Glass walls and small objects such as tree branches, electric wires, and kite strings cannot be displayed accurately. - Vision assist is not available when the aircraft has not taken off or when the video transmission signal is weak.
+- ▲ When using Vision Assist, the quality of the video transmission may be lower due to transmission bandwidth limits or the video transmission resolution of the screen on the remote controller. - It is normal for propellers to appear in the vision assist view. - Vision Assist should be used for reference only.
+Glass walls and small objects such as tree branches, electrical wires, and kite strings cannot be recognized accurately. - Vision assist is not available when the aircraft has not taken off or when the video transmission signal is weak.